A Complete Guide Before Buying Your Perfect Kayak Paddle - Hiseadock

 1. Flat paddle shape

 You get what you hear – a flat paddle!
 The surface of this kayak paddle is smooth and does not have indents.
-It may have a slight curve along its length to better catch the water.
+It may have a slight curve along its length to catch the water.

 Most flat paddles come with a rib down the center that appears to be a raised bar, but this is only for strength and to direct the water towards the edges of the paddle.
 In general, this rib does not impair the performance of the paddle in moving water, and it helps the paddle to cut through the water more easily and reduce flutter.